fresheneesz/bitcoinThroughputAnalysis/README.md

 `maxTps = bandwidth/(invSize*connections + 2*transactionSize)`

-The maximum transactions per second that meet the goals for our 90th percentile users is 10 tps, which is an equivalent blocksize of 3 MB, so we're within limits at the moment.
+The maximum transactions per second that meet the goals for our 90th percentile users is 10 tps, which is an equivalent blocksize of 3 MB, so Bitcoin does currently meet goals for ongoing data transfer.

 Because our 10th percentile need to have an average of 80 incoming connections each, they have many more connections they need to serve than our 90th percentile users.
 However they also have much more machine resources so they end up being better off than the 90th percentile users, and are also well within limits at a max of 152 tps or an equivalent of 43 MB blocks.